-- The Compliance Manual documents the riska based Compliance Program of the Bank.
+- The Compliance Manual documents the riskbased Compliance Program of the Bank.
 It sets out the planned activities such as the identification and assessment of new laws, rules and regulations, constructive working relationship with various regulatory agencies and business units (BUs), communication and training of Bank personnel on regulations and compliance matters, compliance monitoring and testing, and reporting to Senior Management and to the Board of Directors of LANDBANK and its subsidiaries, respectively.
 This allows Bank personnel to keep abreast of new laws, rules and regulations and other regulatory issuances applicable and relevant to the Bank's operations.
-The updated Compliance Manual was approved by the Board in August 2022. - b.
-The MTPP Manual embodies the comprehensive and risk-based operating policies and procedures geared towards the promotion of high ethical and professional standards and the prevention of the Bank being used, intentionally or unintentionally, for ML/TF/ PF activities.
+The updated Compliance Manual was approved by the Board in August 2022. - The MTPP Manual embodies the comprehensive and risk-based operating policies and procedures geared towards the promotion of high ethical and professional standards and the prevention of the Bank being used, intentionally or unintentionally, for ML/TF/ PF activities.

-2. Identification and Assessment of Compliance Risk, Monitoring Compliance and Reporting

-CMG undertakes the identification and compliance risk assessment of laws, rules and regulations including AML/CTPF and other areas with exposure to compliance risks.
-These are disseminated through Compliance Bulletins which contain identified regulatory requirements to help update personnel on new regulatory issuances.
+2. Identification and Assessment of Compliance Risk, Monitoring Compliance and Reporting regulatory requirements to help update personnel on new regulatory issuances.
 Actions taken or action plans for compliance are monitored and validated.
 To further check and ensure compliance, different compliance testing approaches including AML/CTPF Compliance Testing (ACT) suited to the identified and assessed regulatory risks are adopted.
 Pre-testing, which involves the checking of initial actions taken or plan of action to implement the requirements of new regulatory issuances, is being conducted.
 Likewise, periodic testing is undertaken to regularly check compliance with existing laws, rules and regulations.
 A more detailed review of areas/activities exposed or vulnerable to high compliance risk is also in place.